olive-language/olive/docs/modules.md

 ## Native Imports

-If you have a library written in another language (like C or Rust), you can use it directly in Olive.
-Just import the library file and give it a name:
+If a library is written in another language (like C or Rust), it can be used in Olive by defining its interface through a native import.

 ```python
 import "physics.so" as physics